MaeFlaherty/Obsidian-Vault/Alternating Series.md

-An alternating series is any [[series]] which can be written in form
+An alternating series is any [[Series and Sequences]] which can be written in form
 $$
 \sum^\infty_{k=1} (-1)^{k+1} a_k
 $$